The Reds Meadow Shuttle is closed for the season.

 • Tickets and passes are non-refundable.

-• A printed or digital email confirmation is not valid in lieu of a ticket – you must bring your purchase email confirmation to a ticket counter at Main Lodge or the Adventure Center to actually pick up a ticket.
+• A printed or digital email confirmation is not valid in lieu of a ticket – you must bring your purchase email confirmation to a ticket counter at Mountain Center, Main Lodge or the Adventure Center to actually pick up a ticket.

 • Limited services are available at the Devils Postpile National Monument Ranger Station.
-Devils Postpile National Monument is currently making repairs to water, septic, phone systems, clearing trails of downed trees, replacing snow-damaged signs and installing safety rails.

 • There is no food available in Reds Meadow Valley except at Reds Meadow Resort – Please bring sufficient water and food for your visit.